-Strategic Actions Indicator Indicator type Timeframe Cost ration, and Management of Critical Aqu labitats ng institutional mechanisms for integrated natural re esource mar nagement.
+Strategic Actions Indicator Indicator type Timeframe Cost ration, and Management of Critical Aqu Habitats ng institutional mechanisms for integrated natural re esource mar nagement.
 Priority - High.
-The eviction level and institutional framework in 4 5 ው ው ው Strategic Action The existing legal and institutional framework in PI 1-5 years \$\$\$ 1.1 Improvement of the field of environmental protection and sustainable nature management in the legal and institutional framework in the transboundary basin of the Lake Baikal have field of been improved through enhancement of mechanisms of cooperation between the environmental Russian Federation and Mongolia (bilateral protection and agreements, intergovernmental commission). sustainable nature agreements, intergovernmental commission). management in the Mongolian co-financing: Millennium transboundary Development Goals (MDGs)-based basin of the Lake Comprehensive National Development Strategy Baikal of Mongolia.
+T 5: ΦΦΦ Strategic Action The existing legal and institutional framework in PI 1-5 years \$\$\$ 1.1 Improvement of the field of environmental protection and legal and sustainable nature management in the institutional transboundary basin of the Lake Baikal have framework in the been improved through enhancement of field of mechanisms of cooperation between the environmental Russian Federation and Mongolia (bilateral protection and agreements, intergovernmental commission). sustainable nature management in the Mongolian co-financing: Millennium transboundary Development Goals (MDGs)-based basin of the Lake Comprehensive National Development Strategy Baikal of Mongolia.
 SIX.
 ENVIRONMENT.
 Strategic (Strategic) targets 2 & 3.
 Strategic Action A Russian-Mongolian mechanism for SAP PI 1-5 years \$\$ 1.2.
-Creation of a coordination and implementation has been i o youro ΨΨ Russian-Mongolian created in the framework of existing bilateral mechanism of agreements between Russia and Mongolia coordination and implementation of this SAP.
+Creation of a coordination and implementation has been Russian-Mongolian created in the framework of existing bilateral mechanism of agreements between Russia and Mongolia coordination and implementation of this SAP.
 (Strategic) Strategic Action Mechanisms for gathering and analysis of PI 1-5 years \$\$\$ 1.3.
-Development harmonized information on state of the lake - of mechanisms for Baikal basin natural resources have been gathering and developed and approved by the governments analysis of of both countries (considering the existence of harmonized information transfer mechanisms within the information about scope of bilateral agreements).
+Development harmonized information on state of the lake of mechanisms for Baikal basin natural resources have been gathering and developed and approved by the governments analysis of of both countries (considering the existence of harmonized information transfer mechanisms within the information about scope of bilateral agreements).